unicode-org/cldr/docs/ldml/tr35-keyboards.md

 >
 > Parents: [transforms](#Element_transforms)
 > Children: _none_
-> Occurence: required, multiple
+> Occurrence: required, multiple
 >
 > </small>

 _Attribute:_ `from` (required)

 > The `from` attribute consists of a sequence of elements.
-Each element matches one character and may consist of a codepoint or a UnicodeSet (both as defined in [UTS#35 section 5.3.3](https://www.unicode.org/reports/tr35/#Unicode_Sets)).
+Each element matches one character and may consist of a codepoint or a UnicodeSet (both as defined in [UTS #35 section 5.3.3](https://www.unicode.org/reports/tr35/#Unicode_Sets)).

 For example, suppose there are the following transforms: